Patreon, Kickstarter, Direct Sales, & Kindness

 - Black Scrolls Games: This is another miniatures modeler.
 He makes some cool monster miniatures that you can print at home.

-Currently, I back 6 of these campaigns.
+I back a number of these.
 They seem to cost from $1 to $10 with added tiers above those for special rewards.
 Personally, I have always viewed Patreon as a “low-cost” way to support modelers.
 It seems beyond $5 starts to get steep to me.
 It’s a site that makes its money based on a high volume at low cost.
 With all of these new campaigns, differentiation may become a deciding factor as well as price.